labilezhu/envoy-insider-en/docs/source/req-resp-flow-timeline/req-resp-flow-timeline.md

 typora-root-url: ../..
 ---

-# Envoy request and response scheduling
+# Request and response scheduling
 🎤 Before get start.
 I'd like to talk about some of the story reasons for writing this section.
 Why should I study Envoy's request and response scheduling?
 It started with a customer request to do some research on fast recovery from Istio worker node failures.
 To do this, I went through a lot of Istio/Envoy documentation, blogs, and a lot of info:
  - Health Detection